PIPL vs ISO 14001

 Implementation Overview

 Phased framework: gap analysis, data mapping, policies, controls, audits.
 Applies to all sizes, especially tech, finance, e-commerce.
-No formal certification but CAC enforcement; 6-12 months typical rollout.
+Certification available for specific transfer scenarios alongside CAC enforcement; 6-12 months typical rollout.

 ISO 14001 Details